In Waves

 I will love you more than I thought possible.

-One day it will collapse, and make you real.
+One day, I will make you real.